 FPCCI chief thanked the business community in general and the office bearers and members of FPCCI in particular for their efforts in that regard, adding that they had used every possible platform to get the plea of the business community heard.

-KARACHI: The Pakistan Business Council (PBC), a policy advocacy group, has urged the caretaker government to focus on...
+KARACHI: The Pakistan Business Forum (PBF) has urged the federal government to include the revision of power contracts...